 It also features a zipPlow system which plows away fabric so you don’t snare yourself during zipping – an excellent design!

-When it comes to packing the right clothing for your winter camping trip, the type of clothing really depends on the temperatures you are expecting.
 Make sure you pack to suit the possible minimum temperatures, just in case it drops lower than you planned for.

 For winter camping in climates where snow doesn’t typically fall, your clothing will be much like what you would take for a typical any-season camping trip, with the addition of some extra layers and cold weather gear, such as beanies, scarf, gloves, and thermals.